shojon1314/Customer-Purchase-Data-Analysis/README.md

 The following analyses were performed on the dataset using Python and Pandas:
 1. Dataset Overview
-    - ** Number of entries and columns.
+        - Number of entries and columns.
-    - ** Max, min, and mean age of customers.
+        - Max, min, and mean age of customers.
 2. Customer Names
-      o	Top 3 most common customer names.
+        - Top 3 most common customer names.
 3. Duplicate Phone Numbers
-      o	Customers sharing the same phone number.
+        - Customers sharing the same phone number.
 4. Profession Analysis
-      o	Number of customers with the profession "Structural Engineer." o	Number of male "Structural Engineers."
+        - Number of customers with the profession "Structural Engineer."
+        - Number of male "Structural Engineers."
-      o	Female "Structural Engineers" from Alberta (AB).
+        - Female "Structural Engineers" from Alberta (AB).
 5. Spending Analysis
-      o	Max, min, and average spending.
+       - Max, min, and average spending.
-      o	Customers who did not spend anything. o	Customers who spent 100 CAD or more.
+       - Customers who did not spend anything.
+       - Customers who spent 100 CAD or more.
 6. Credit Card Analysis
-      o	Emails associated with a specific credit card number. o	Number of credit cards expiring in 2019. o	Number of customers using Visa.
+       - Emails associated with a specific credit card number.
+       - Number of credit cards expiring in 2019.
+       - Number of customers using Visa.
-    o	Customer who spent 100 CAD using Visa.
+    - Customer who spent 100 CAD using Visa.
-7. Profession and Email Analysis o	Top 2 most common professions. o	Top 5 most popular email providers. o	Customers using an email with "am.edu."
+7. Profession and Email Analysis
+     - Top 2 most common professions.
+     - Top 5 most popular email providers.
+     - Customers using an email with "am.edu."
 8. Customer Traffic Analysis
-    o	Day of the week with the most customers.
+    - Day of the week with the most customers.